haider1210/aws_ec2_operation_python/setup_commands.md

 ## **Windows Setup (PowerShell)**

 ### 1. Install Python & AWS CLI
-Intall python and aws cli from the their official website
+Install Python and AWS CLI from their official website
 #### or
 ```powershell
 # Install Python (if not installed)